 Legumes like kidney beans and lentils play an important role in providing your hair with growth-promoting proteins, as well as with biotin, iron and zinc.
 The biotin in these foods help to prevent brittle hair.

 This high-quality protein is high in omega-3 fatty acids, vitamin B-12 and iron.
-These promote scalp health and so prevent a dry scalp and dull-looking hair.
-If you’re a vegetarian or don’t like salmon, you can consider substituting it with daily doses of one or two tablespoons of ground flaxseed.
+These promote scalp health, therefore preventing a dry scalp and dull-looking hair.
+If you’re a vegetarian or don’t like salmon, consider substituting it with daily doses of 1 – 2 tablespoons of ground flaxseed.